p4rfait/rose-pine-wallpapers/README.md

 > [!TIP]
 > If your wallpaper does not fit in any of the folders we can debate the creation of a new one.

-I tend to accept any contributions, but let's keep the site with images that match or look good with the gruvbox's color scheme :').
+I tend to accept any contributions, but let's keep the site with images that match or look good with the rosé pine's color scheme :').

 ## Disclaimer